paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-041-job-counseling-training-and-placement-service-for-veterans.md

 (8) The term “Secretary” means the Secretary of Labor.

-(9) The term “intensive services” means local employment and training services of the type described in section 134(d)(3) of the Workforce Investment Act of 1998.
+(9) The term “career services” means local employment and training services of the type described in section 134(c)(2) of the Workforce Innovation and Opportunity Act.

 ### Statutory Notes

-#### Amendment of Paragraph (9)
-Pub.
-L. 113–128, title V, §§ 506, 512(gg)(1), July 22, 2014, 128 Stat.
-1703, 1719, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], paragraph (9) of this section is amended by striking “The term ‘intensive services’ means local employment and training services of the type described in section 134(d)(3) of the Workforce Investment Act of 1998” and inserting “The term ‘career services’ means local employment and training services of the type described in section 134(c)(2) of the Workforce Innovation and Opportunity Act”.
-See 2014 Amendment note below.

 #### References in Text
 The Wagner-Peyser Act, referred to in par.
 (7), is act June 6, 1933, ch.
 49, 48 Stat.
 113, as amended, which is classified generally to chapter 4B (§ 49 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 49 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section49&num=0&edition=prelim) and Tables.

-Section 134(d)(3) of the Workforce Investment Act of 1998, referred to in par.
-(9), is classified to [section 2864(d)(3) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2864/d/3&num=0&edition=prelim), Labor.
+Section 134(c)(2) of the Workforce Innovation and Opportunity Act, referred to in par.
+(9), is classified to [section 3174(c)(2) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3174/c/2&num=0&edition=prelim), Labor.

 #### Prior Provisions
 Prior section 4101, Pub.
 L. 85–857, Sept.
 2, 1958, 72 Stat.
 1243; Pub.
 L. 89–785, title I, § 101, Nov.
 7, 1966, 80 Stat.
 1368; Pub.
 L. 93–82, title II, § 201, Aug.
 2, 1973, 87 Stat.
 187; Pub.
 L. 94–581, title II, §§ 205(a), 209(a)(1), (3), 210(c)(1), Oct.
 21, 1976, 90 Stat.
 2857, 2860, 2863; Pub.
 L. 96–330, title I, § 105(a), title III, § 302, title IV, § 408, Aug.
 26, 1980, 94 Stat.
 1036, 1048, 1053; Pub.
 L. 97–295, § 4(80), Oct.
 12, 1982, 96 Stat.
 1311; Pub.
 L. 98–528, title I, § 104, Oct.
 19, 1984, 98 Stat.
 2689; Pub.
 L. 99–166, title II, § 202, Dec.
 3, 1985, 99 Stat.
 950; Pub.
 L. 100–322, title I, § 135, May 20, 1988, 102 Stat.
 507; Pub.
 L. 100–687, div.
 B, title XV, § 1506(a), Nov.
 18, 1988, 102 Stat.
 4135, related to functions of Department of Medicine and Surgery, prior to repeal by Pub.
 L. 102–40, title IV, § 401(a)(3), May 7, 1991, 105 Stat.
 210. See sections 7301 to 7303, 7314, 7315, 7317, and 7425 of this title.